Approximation theorems throughout Reverse Mathematics: Introduction and preliminares

-In this paper, we develop the RM-study of approximation theorems based on \eqref{tink} and \eqref{tink2} for {regulated}, semi-continuous, cliquish, and Riemann integrable functions; Scheeffer studies regulated functions in \cite{scheeffer} without naming this class, while Baire introduced semi-continuity in \cite{beren2}.
-Hankel studies cliquish functions (using an equivalent definition) in \cite{hankelwoot}.
-Thus, there is plenty of historical motivation for our RM-study as its concepts go back over a hundred years.
+In this paper, we develop the RM-study of approximation theorems based on \eqref{tink} and \eqref{tink2} for {regulated}, semi-continuous, cliquish, and Riemann integrable functions.
+Scheeffer and Darboux study regulated functions in \cites{scheeffer, darb} without naming this class, while Baire introduced semi-continuity in \cite{beren2}.
+Hankel studies cliquish functions using an equivalent definition in \cite{hankelwoot}.
+Thus, there is plenty of historical motivation for our RM-study.